gary-jipp/lighthouse-node-pg/notes.md

 - we will need to specify the function on the command line
 - we can use `process.argv`
 - several ways to do this.
 We will use a `switch`
+- add `all` and `show` for two functions
+- handle missing parameters gracefully
+- With `show` we only need a single record. use rows[0]

+- We would never write pg code this way!
+Its very Insecure